ckardaris/ucollage/README.md

 # whether or not show the names of all images in the wide view
 export UCOLLAGE_SHOW_NAMES=1               # valid: {0, 1}   default: 1

+# whether or not directories should be expanded when given as arguments
+export UCOLLAGE_EXPAND_DIRS=0              # valid: {0, 1}   default: 0
 ```